pracks224/Interview_Prep/MICROSERVICES/MICROSERVICE_INTERVIEW_QUESTIONS_ONLY.md

-#### Fundamental Concepts
+# Fundamental Concepts

+## Questions

-i.
-What are microservices, and how do they differ from monolithic architecture?
+1. What are microservices, and how do they differ from monolithic architecture?

-ii..
-What are the benefits and challenges of adopting a microservices architecture?
+2. What are the benefits and challenges of adopting a microservices architecture?

-iii.
-How would you approach breaking a monolithic application into microservices?
+3. How would you approach breaking a monolithic application into microservices?

-iv.
-What is a bounded context, and why is it important in microservices?
+4. What is a bounded context, and why is it important in microservices?

-v.
-Explain CAP theorem and how it applies to microservices.
+5. Explain CAP theorem and how it applies to microservices.

-vi.
-How do you ensure fault isolation in a microservices architecture?
+6. How do you ensure fault isolation in a microservices architecture?

-vii.
-Explain the role of the 12-Factor App methodology in microservices.
+7. Explain the role of the 12-Factor App methodology in microservices.

-viii.
-What is the difference between a domain-driven design (DDD) and microservices design?
+8. What is the difference between a domain-driven design (DDD) and microservices design?

-ix.
-How do you identify and define the boundaries of a microservice?
+9. How do you identify and define the boundaries of a microservice?

-x.
-How do you handle shared libraries or common utilities in microservices?
+10. How do you handle shared libraries or common utilities in microservices?

-#### Service Discovery
+# Service Discovery

+## Questions

-i.
-What are the advantages of dynamic service discovery in microservices?
+1. What are the advantages of dynamic service discovery in microservices?

-ii.
-Compare client-side and server-side service discovery mechanisms.
+2. Compare client-side and server-side service discovery mechanisms.

-iii.
-What are some tools for service discovery besides Eureka?
+3. What are some tools for service discovery besides Eureka?
 How do they work?

-#### Scalability and Load Balancing
+# Scalability and Load Balancing

+## Questions

-i.
-How do microservices achieve horizontal scalability?
+1. How do microservices achieve horizontal scalability?

-ii.
-What is the role of load balancers in a microservices setup?
+2. What is the role of load balancers in a microservices setup?
 How do you configure them?

-iii.What are the benefits and challenges of autoscaling microservices?

-iv.
-Explain sticky sessions and their impact on scaling microservices.

-#### Resilience and Fault Tolerance

-i.
-What is a bulkhead pattern, and how does it improve microservices resilience?

-ii.
-Explain the difference between retries and circuit breakers in fault tolerance.

-iii.
-How do you implement timeout strategies to handle slow responses from a microservice?

-iv.
-What is a fallback mechanism, and how can it improve user experience during failures?

-#### Data Management

-i.
-How do you handle schema changes in databases while maintaining backward compatibility in microservices?

-ii.
-What is the CQRS (Command Query Responsibility Segregation) pattern, and how is it applied in microservices?

-iii.Explain database sharding and its role in microservices scalability.

-iv.What is eventual consistency, and how do you handle it in a distributed system?

-#### Testing Microservices

-i.
-How do you test inter-service communication in a microservices architecture?

-ii.
-What are contract tests, and why are they important for microservices?

-iii.
-How do you simulate dependencies while testing a microservice (e.g., using mocks or stubs)?

-iv.
-What tools have you used for performance testing of microservices?

-#### Distributed Systems Challenges

-i.
-How do you handle distributed logging across microservices?

-ii.
-What are some strategies for ensuring data consistency in distributed systems?

-iii.
-How do you implement distributed tracing to debug issues in a microservices environment?

-#### Deployment Strategies

-i.
-What is a blue-green deployment, and how does it benefit microservices?

-ii.
-Explain the canary deployment strategy and its implementation in microservices.

-iii.
-What challenges do you face when deploying updates to microservices in production?

-#### Event-Driven Architecture

-i.
-What is the difference between event sourcing and traditional event-driven architectures?

-ii.
-How do you ensure the reliability of events in an event-driven microservices setup?

-iii.
-What is an event bus, and how is it used in microservices?

-#### Miscellaneous Questions

-- i.
-How do you handle API dependencies when one microservice relies on another’s output?
-- ii.
-What role does Kubernetes play in managing microservices, and how do you use it?
-- iii.
-What are anti-patterns in microservices, and how do you avoid them?
-- iv.How do you handle latency issues in a distributed system?
+3. What are the benefits and challenges of autoscaling microservices?
+4. Explain sticky sessions and their impact on scaling microservices.

+# Resilience and Fault Tolerance

+## Questions

+1. What is a bulkhead pattern, and how does it improve microservices resilience?
+2. Explain the difference between retries and circuit breakers in fault tolerance.
+3. How do you implement timeout strategies to handle slow responses from a microservice?
+4. What is a fallback mechanism, and how can it improve user experience during failures?

+# Data Management

+## Questions

+1. How do you handle schema changes in databases while maintaining backward compatibility in microservices?

+2. What is the CQRS (Command Query Responsibility Segregation) pattern, and how is it applied in microservices?

+3.Explain database sharding and its role in microservices scalability.

+4. What is eventual consistency, and how do you handle it in a distributed system?

+# Testing Microservices

+##Questions

+1. How do you test inter-service communication in a microservices architecture?

+2. What are contract tests, and why are they important for microservices?

+3. How do you simulate dependencies while testing a microservice (e.g., using mocks or stubs)?

+4. What tools have you used for performance testing of microservices?

+# Distributed Systems Challenges

+## Questions

+1. How do you handle distributed logging across microservices?

+2. What are some strategies for ensuring data consistency in distributed systems?

+3. How do you implement distributed tracing to debug issues in a microservices environment?

+# Deployment Strategies

+## Questions

+1. What is a blue-green deployment, and how does it benefit microservices?

+2. Explain the canary deployment strategy and its implementation in microservices.

+3. What challenges do you face when deploying updates to microservices in production?

+# Event-Driven Architecture

+## Questions

+1. What is the difference between event sourcing and traditional event-driven architectures?

+2. How do you ensure the reliability of events in an event-driven microservices setup?

+3. What is an event bus, and how is it used in microservices?

+# Miscellaneous Questions

+## Questions

+1. How do you handle API dependencies when one microservice relies on another’s output?
+2. What role does Kubernetes play in managing microservices, and how do you use it?
+3. What are anti-patterns in microservices, and how do you avoid them?
+4. How do you handle latency issues in a distributed system?